 The flow of participants through each stage of the trial will be summarised by randomised group using a CONSORT diagram, separately for the preterm and HIE strata.
 The number and percentage of infants lost to follow-up will be reported with the reasons recorded.
 Socio-demographic characteristics of the mothers, and clinical characteristics of the infants at baseline will be reported by trial allocation.
 For binary and categorical variables, the number and percentage in each category will be presented.
 For continuous variables, the mean and standard deviation or the median and the interquartile range will be presented.
-There will be no planned tests of statistical significance performed for differences between randomised groups on any baseline variables.
+There will be no planned tests of statistical significance performed for differences between randomised groups on any baseline variable.

 The mean and standard deviation will be presented for the standardised PARCA-R non-verbal cognitive scale score at 24 months post EDD by randomised group.
 A mixed-effects linear regression model will be fitted, adjusting for minimisation factors and the correlation between infants from multiple births.

-Collaborating hospital will be treated as a random effect in the model, with mother's identification nested within site and all other minimisation factors fitted as fixed effects.
-The adjusted mean standardised scores will be reported by randomised group, along with the adjusted mean difference and 95% confidence interval.
+Recruiting hospital will be treated as a random effect in the model, with mother's identification nested within site and all other minimisation factors fitted as fixed effects.
 A similar analysis approach will be adopted for other continuous outcomes, unless they are highly skewed, in which case quantile regression methods will be used and median differences with 95% confidence intervals will be presented.